For more information on becoming a sponsor contact

 4) The Healthy Families Program offers Cooking Classes to women who need help stretching their food dollars.Many women served by the NNH run out of food by the end of the month.
 These classes teach healthy eating habits and how to shop smarter to stretch their food budgets.

 5) At Family Dinner Nights, mothers seeking fellowship and support from other parents and bring their children and receive a fre e healthy meal.
 After dinner, childcare is provided so mothers can attend parenting sessions that provide valuable information on parenting topics such as Coping with Stress’ or ‘Internet Safety’.

 The Children’s Advocacy Center of Hamilton County (CACHC) is dedicated to serving those affected by alleged abuse or neglect by offering help, hope, and healing.
-They do this by providing a safe and caring environment for child victims of alleged abuse in one comprehensive facility offering forensic interviews, medical examinations, therapy and family advocacy services, and community education programs.
-In 2013, 583 children were seen by the CACHC and 61% were girls.
+They do this by providing a safe and caring environment for child victims (most often girls) of alleged abuse in one comprehensive facility offering forensic interviews, medical examinations, therapy and family advocacy services, and community education programs.

 The Partnership’s Family Violence Center provides immediate shelter to individuals and their children who are victims of family violence.
 The Family Violence Center offers support to individuals by providing a safe environment.
-The location of the shelter is confidential.
 The shelter’s living quarters consist of dormitory style rooms with a communal kitchen, bathroom and living room.
 The Family Violence Center understands that the victim cannot bring all personal items with them so food, personal items, and linens are provided.
 The staff also recognizes and attends to the physical, emotional and educational needs of the children involved.
 Family Violence Center staff work diligently to educate the general public, law enforcement, and all organizations about family violence issues and encourages their support.